Respect for Marriage Act: Repealing the 1996 Defense of Marriage Act

+Content

-In addition to requiring all states to recognize interracial or same-sex marriages performed in another domestic or foreign jurisdiction, it also requires all territories and possessions of the United States to recognize marriages performed elsewhere.
+In addition to requiring all states to recognize interracial or same-sex marriages performed in another domestic or foreign jurisdiction, the law also requires all territories and possessions of the United States to recognize marriages performed elsewhere.
 Prior to enactment of the Act, American Samoa was the only U.S. territory which neither performed nor recognized same-sex marriages, even if performed legally in another jurisdiction of the United States or elsewhere.
-It does not apply to federally-recognized Native American nations, which are free to determine their own policy on performance and recognition.
+It does not apply to federally recognized Native American nations, which are free to determine their own policy on performance and recognition.

-As of December 2022, the Choctaw Nation is reviewing their marriage law for conflict with the Respect for Marriage Act.

-Choice of law problem
+Marriage validity

-In addition to repealing DOMA, the legislation would establish a method for the federal government to determine whether a marriage is valid for federal purposes, a legal dilemma known as choice of laws.
+In addition to repealing the DOMA, the legislation establishes a method for the federal government to determine whether a marriage is valid for federal purposes, a legal dilemma known as choice of laws.
 Anticipating that federal courts and administrators would need to determine the validity for federal purposes of a marriage that is recognized in one state and not another, or in a foreign country and not by every U.S. state, it creates two tests.
 If celebrated in a state of the U.S. (with "state" interpreted to include territories and the District of Columbia), a marriage is valid for federal purposes if valid in that state.
 If celebrated elsewhere, a marriage is valid for federal purposes if it is valid in at least one U.S. state.

 Legal scholars disputed whether the language of the Respect for Marriage Act was an appropriate solution to the problem.
 Lynn Wardle wrote that it "is substantively biased to circumvent state policies that do not allow or recognize same-sex marriage" and "a violation of federalism".
 William Baude endorsed the language of the Respect for Marriage Act.
 He argued that the options are to give priority to the place a marriage is celebrated or to the domicile of the married couple, that one's domicile is more easily manipulated, and that basing the choice of law on the place of celebration "promotes predictability and stability".

 Law scholar Ilya Somin writes that the provision requiring states to recognize same-sex marriages contracted in other states is more likely to have constitutionality issues in the court system than the provisions that apply to the definition of marriage used in federal law; he also notes that the Act contains a severability provision in case one part of the Act is found unconstitutional.